allfayn/pesdk-html5-build/README.md

 </p>

 ## Photo Editor SDK for HTML5.
-The PhotoEditor SDK for HTML5 is a **fully customizable** photo editor which you can integrate into your HTML5 app within minutes.
+The PhotoEditor SDK for HTML5 is a **fully customizable** photo editor which you can integrate into your Angular 2 app within minutes.
 It contains the most important photo editing tools;
 Auto-Enhance, Crop, Rotate, Focus, Brightness, Contrast, Saturation, and more.
 It also features state-of-the-art photo filters, designed and calibrated with a lot of love.